 - Healthy Easy Strawberry Lemonade – the perfect easy strawberry lemonade mix substitute

 - Whole Lemon Lemonade – another lemonade option, this one includes an extra nutritious boost from the peel and all.

 How to Make a Single-Serving Glass

 Below are the full instructions for making a pitcher of this low-carb lemonade.
 For those times when you just want one glass, here are the ingredients for that:

 - 1 cup water

 - 2 tablespoons sugar equivalent sweetener

 - Pour water into pitcher.

-- Add lemon juice and stevia.
+- Add lemon juice and stevia or other sweetener.

 - If using a granulated sweetener, mix ½ cup water and the sweetener in a pot and heat until the sweetener is dissolved.
 Then, once dissolved, add sweetener and water mix to remaining water.

-What is your favorite drink?
+What’s your favorite healthy drink?